 VHL disease is different in every person, so there are no universal treatment recommendations.
-Appropriate treatment options can only be determined by careful evaluation of each person’s unique situation — symptoms, test results, imaging studies, and general physical condition.
-Early diagnosis and regular surveillance is key to receiving the best treatment.
-If you, your family partner or your children have a family history of VHL disease, it is important to talk to your doctor.
+Appropriate treatment options can only be determined by careful evaluation of each person’s unique situation including symptoms, test results, imaging studies, and general physical condition.
+Early diagnosis and active surveillance is key to receiving the best treatment.

-In addition to early diagnosis, regular surveillance and treatment of tumors, healthy life style, including diet and exercise, can help you manage your VHL.
-For more information, check out the Health and Wellness section of the website.
+In addition to early diagnosis, active surveillance, and treatment of tumors, having a healthy lifestyle, including diet and exercise, can help you manage your VHL.